-Our dedicated team of specialist asbestos disease solicitors has helped hundreds of people and their families who have developed asbestos-related diseases due to exposure at work, in the home or the community.
+Our dedicated team of specialist mesothelioma solicitors has helped hundreds of people and their families who have developed mesothelioma due to exposure at work, in the home, or in the community.

-We are experts in asbestos disease compensation claims ensuring those affected get the compensation they deserve.
-This will give you and your family better financial security and could help you pay for extra medical care and support, allow for any lost earnings if you’ve had to give up work due to your illness and give you more peace of mind.
+We are experts in mesothelioma compensation claims, ensuring those affected get the compensation they deserve.
+Compensation will give you and your family better financial security.
+It can help you pay for extra medical care and support, and will allow for any lost earnings if you have had to give up work due to your illness.

-We have helped people who have been exposed to asbestos in a wide range of settings including:
+We have helped people who have been exposed to asbestos and developed mesothelioma may years later, in a wide range of settings including:

-Our specialist asbestos disease solicitors also have strong links with support groups that help people and their families who’ve been diagnosed with asbestos-related diseases offering information, advice and friendship including Mesothelioma UK and SWASAG.
+Our specialist mesothelioma compensation solicitors also have strong links with support groups that help people and their families who have received a diagnosis, offering information, advice and friendship including Mesothelioma UK and SWASAG.